How to deal with annoying housemates

 To make matters worse, The Prankster will continually think their jokes are hilarious, even if you're on the verge of tears.

-You could just prank them right back (here are some cheap pranks if you're stuck for ideas), but the chances are that this will spiral wildly out of control into a prank war of unseen proportions.
+You could just prank them right back, but the chances are that this will spiral wildly out of control into a prank war of unseen proportions.

 In reality, it's probably better to just stop laughing at their rubbish jokes and pranks.
 A lot of the time, if they don't get a smile or a laugh, they'll get bored and take their pranks elsewhere.